 FAQs

-When would you use forceps?
+When should surgeons use tweezers or forceps?